Sgt-FarciertMejia/Security/Notes.md

 run disass main
-run disass on following functions (pdisass will how vulnerable commands) to run a file with program in gdb (run <<< $(<scriptingLanguage> <file name>)) (environment variable gdb)env - gdb func disable all env variables
+run disass on following functions (pdisass will how vulnerable commands) to run a file with program in gdb (run <<< $(<scriptingLanguage> <file name>)) (environment variable gdb) env - gdb func disable all env variables find buffer size be looking for first sub cmd in program? show info proc map start from top of heap to end of heap (0xff,-xe4 to find jump) create a nop sled create a payload with command whoami and generate a hexdump and copy onto script (generate -b "\x00" -f python)